• Skip to primary navigation

 One of the easiest ways to combat this is to regularly clean your lint filter.

-This is where lint and fluff from your clothes is meant to be collected.
-If it gets full from use, then that lint has nowhere to go but out the back of the dryer into the vent line.
+This is where lint and fluff from your clothes are meant to be collected.
+If it gets full from usage, then that lint has nowhere to go but out the back of the dryer into the vent line.

 Removing the lint filter either after or before each load of laundry and scraping the lint off will help your dryer in general, but also reduce the risk of fire.

-If it needs a more thorough clean, you can rinse it off with some low pressure water from a showerhead.
+If it needs a more thorough cleaning, you can rinse it off with some low pressure water from a showerhead.

 Some of the more intensive solutions are also to do with the vent line.